senocular/senocular.github.com/articles/js_object_primitive.md

 Everything else, including arrays and functions, are considered objects.

 While primitives are themselves not objects, many (not including null or undefined) can behave like objects.
-This is thanks to _autoboxing_ which will temporarily wrap primitive values in their respective object types when primitives are being used as objects.
+This is thanks to a behavior known as _autoboxing_ which temporarily wraps primitive values in their respective object types when those primitives are being used as objects in code.

 ```javascript
 let number = 10
 number.toString() // OK, thanks to autoboxing
 ```

-Behind the scenes, that expression looks something more like:
+Behind the scenes, that expression looks something like:

 ```javascript
 let number = 10
 new Number(number).toString()
 ```

+Its the `Number` type which defines the `toString()` method, so in order for it to be used by the primitive, a new `Number` object instance is created with the primitive value with the method is called from that.

-Because primitives act like objects, the custom object primitive can _be_ an object and still behave like a primitive.
-So we start it off as an object.
+When it comes to defining the custom object primitive, the goal is to act like a primitive.
+Because primitives act like objects, the custom object primitive can safely _be_ an object.
+As a starting point for its definition, we simply have:

 ```javascript
 // generation 1